DrDowellsHead/Ping-Pong/README.md

 * We also recommend taking a look at the `code-samples` folder.

-* It is forbidden to use dynamic memory
+* It is forbidden to use dynamic memory.

+* It is forbidden to use pointers.

+* Only standard libraries can be used.
+Exception: `ncurses` in the bonus section.

+* It is forbidden to use arrays

 > When developing the game, follow the principles of structured programming of E. Dijkstra.